Restoration of My 1948 Prefect

 I started with the front seat, the back and then the seat.
 The fabric, on the roll, is 60 inches wide and the individual panels vary from about 36 inches long for the front seat to 48 inches for the rear seat back.
 My pleat stuffers are not quite long enough for that longest panel but I think I can make it work.
 I think I stated earlier that I would change the seat backs from the original box style to a waterfall top.
 The back frame is just a bar that runs around the perimeter of the top and sides then extends below the seat frame and forms the back legs.
 The spring unit is then supported by a plywood panel that mounts to that frame.
 The left photo shows the frame.
 The other shows the seat frame with the bare back cushion in place.
 Its spring unit is supported by coil springs instead of plywood.
 The back cushion is temporarily held in place by a few wire ties.
 Unlike the original box section that was just slipped over the back, the new one will be stretched around the cushion and frame and stapled to the plywood support.
 The back will then be covered by a separate panel (see later).

 The stuffing material comes on a roll and is only 27 inches wide.
 Except for the rear seat back, which is taller, that is enough for the look I intended.
 Cutting pleat stuffers along the roll looks to be much more complicated so I will have to worry about that cushion at the time.
 So I cut all the stuffers for the back panel and inserted them.
 This was not as easy as I had hoped but with a second set of hands it was still much easier that the old yardstick method.
 With all the pleats stuffed, we stretched the cover over the seat back to get the best look on pleat separation then marked, but did not yet cut, the excess fabric at the sides.
 The next step was to determine the pattern for the vinyl end caps.
 To this end, I first pinned some muslin where I thought looked about right and did a trial fit.
 I lost count of how many of the trial fittings were done before a workable pattern developed.
 This is the final test with the pattern hand sewn to the cover.
 The other is with the cover removed and both end caps added and top stitched, ready to install.
 This turned out to be a difficult job.
 First, it was impossible to control the cover with the pleats stufed so the stuffings had to be removed.
 Then the end cap extends over the shoulder to the first pleat, making a double compound curve and one 90 degree corner.
 The only way to get it done was to hand baste everything.
 It was still a real challenge!
 Fortunately, the top stitching was a little easier although getting to that same corner meant the rest of the cover ended up over my head.
 Good thing I have a light on the machine.
-Should hove got a picture of that but it just didn't seem that funny at the time.
+Should have got a picture of that but it just didn't seem that funny at the time.

 Then the next problem presented itself: being a waterfall seat, the cover makes a full 180 degree U-turn as it goes over the top.
 The pleat stuffing, of course, has to follow.
 With the end caps attached, it would not be possible to distort the cover enough to enough to stuff the last pleats next to them with the rigid stuffers.
 The next ones barely managed to work.
 Another method had to be devised.
 My solution was to cut a slit in the backing on the last pleat just below the shoulder.
 Through it, I could stuff the U-turn curve.
 Then I would stuff the rest of it in the regular manner from the bottom.
 Finally, I carefully hand stitched the slit closed.
 There really should never be any strain on the seam so I don't expect any problems with this solution.
 With that problem solved, I was finally able to put the cover on and staple it to the back.
 Here is the end cap actually on the seat back.

 The final step for the seat back was the panel to cover the outer back (that's the back side of the back).
 It is the same fabric with pleats stitched the same way but the stuffing is just thin regular poly quilt stuffing.
 That gives just enough padding to give some thickness and make it just slightly soft to the touch.
 The interesting things about the back panel are the buttons and the vinyl welting around it.
 The welting was made from strips of the wrinkled vinyl sewn around a 1/4 inch welting rope.
 The buttons are plastic discs attached to spring retainers that push into holes drilled in the plywood back.
-The same vinyl was glued to the button disc to math the rest of the upholstery; this was a tedious job.
+The same vinyl was glued to the button disc to match the rest of the upholstery; this was a tedious job.
 The whole thing was then wrapped around a piece of 1/8 inch plywood, glued and stapled then installed on the seat back with the prepared buttons.
 Here is the panel being test fitted to the plywood.
 This also shows the top of my sewing table with the sewing machine in its place.
 The other is the finished panel, with the welting sewn on, ready to be applied to the plywood.
 A finished view comes later with the seat cushion installed.

 The pleats for the seat cushion are about the same as the back.
 The first difference is, the 27 inch stuffings are not long enough to cover the full length.
-This is all right though as I wanted a vinyl strip at the back and the bottom edge of the front to match the original, well at least match the ones I just took off; I don't really that much about the originals anymore.
+This is all right though as I wanted a vinyl strip at the back and the bottom edge of the front to match the original, well at least match the ones I just took off; I don't really remember that much about the originals anymore.
 The other difference is the last pleat at each end does not wrap over the edge like the back.
 That meant that the pleat could still be stuffed after the end cap was sewn on so that slit in the backing was not necessary.
 So here it is, temporarily installed with scrap fabric pinned to it as patterns for the vinyl end cap and the strip at the bottom front.
 These are just clamped to the frame while I get everything adjusted.
 Eventually I will make paper patterns from this cloth and smooth any irregularities before cutting the vinyl.

 With the vinyl sewn to the pleated fabric, the only remaining step was to attached it to the frame.
 The Spring unit is attached to the frame with some included clips.
 In the photos above, you can see how it fits.
 The upholstery then extends down to the bottom of the frame where it was originally tacked to a tack strip under the bottom frame rail.
 That tack strip is just tightly twisted paper that was then crimped into the rail.
 The tacks I removed when we replaced the upholstery the first time were slightly longer than the thickness of the strip.
 When properly installed their ends hit the steel rail and bent over slightly, forming a sort of hook.
 I imagine this was deliberate to make them less likely to pull out on their own.
 I again used the same length tacks with the same result.
 The bottom line is, pulling those tacks damages the paper strip.
 After the second time, I was afraid there was not enough integrity remaining to reliably hold the new upholstery.
 I elected to pull the vinyl around the frame and include listing pockets all the way around.
 These pockets were then fitted with stiff listing wires which were then tied to the opposite side of the frame to hold the cover in place.
 I am satisfied the system will work well.
 Time will tell.
 The next photos show the end result.